Saving money is difficult here in Canada, especially in Ontario.

 Over the weekend, we visited an old friend who lives in Unionville, Markham.

 Unionville is a nice area, with many little boutique shops.

 It is also the area where one of the best high schools in Ontario is located.

-As most real estate investors know, great schools always increase the housing price nearby.
+As most real estate investors, like when you sell with Grays real estate know, great schools always increase the housing price nearby.

 Of course, we learned from my previous blog post that the interest incurred on money borrowed to earn investment is deductible and interest incurred on money borrowed to finance your own home is not deductible.

 Savvy real estate investors like you and I may ask – is there a way to make the interest deductible?